explosion/spacy-course/slides/chapter1_02_mini_summary_one.md

 # Aha, you find this page!

-## There are some contents that we have already used but not discussed yet.
+Notes: There are some contents that we have already used but not discussed yet.
 For example, functions. `print()` and `len()` are essentially built-in functions and we already used them a lot in previous exercises.
 Hang on there.
 We will look into them soon!